zarapurewal/rpn-calculator/README.md

 3. Complete the `.gitlab-ci.yml` CI config files such that the tests are run (and pass!) when you push your work to GitLab.

+## Note

+The demo API endpoints are of the form `/test/foobar`".

+The RPN endpoints are of the form just `/foobar`.

 ## Updates

 If it proves necessary to update this repo in any way, then: